ocxtal/ge/README.md

 # ge − grep and edit git-tracked files in bulk

 **ge** is a tool to edit grep match locations all at once in a single editor pane.
 It allows us to make the most of the features of modern editors, like multi-cursor editing and arbitrary undo-and-redoes, without losing the flexibility and handiness of the command-line grep utilities.
-It is especially powerful if the target files have properties like:

-* Each edit location consists of multiple lines
-* And these lines are not the same

-Such situations are prevalent when maintaining a large codebase; for example:
+ge is especially powerful when we edit almost identical but slightly different code fragments spread across multiple files.
+It is quite common when maintaining a large codebase; for example:

 * Reordering or extending arguments of a function that is used all around the project
   * Caller sides sometimes have different linebreak positions, indentation levels, and/or names for the arguments